Skip to Content

 Sharing is caring!

-It takes planning, preparation, and work to make the move off grid.
+It takes planning, preparation, and work to move off grid.
 And once you’re there, the work will continue with the maintenance and upkeep of your homestead.

 Let’s make this as simple as possible by breaking down, step-by-step, the most important things you need for off grid living.
 It all goes back to the basics.
 Living a sustainable life while being self-sufficient is key.